 UCLA Luskin students seeking to verify the quantitative classes they have taken outside of core requirements may earn this certificate as a signal to employers of their training in quantitative analysis.
 Although qualitative data analytics is also valuable, this certificate is designed for students focusing on techniques and resources related to quantitative data analytics.

-AVAILABILITY: The Certificate in Data Analytics is available to UCLA Luskin students as of fall 2021, with the first certificates expected to be awarded in June 2022.
+AVAILABILITY: The Certificate in Data Analytics has been available to UCLA Luskin students since fall 2021.

 REQUIREMENTS.
 To receive a certificate, students must complete three courses and produce a competency product.

 - Students are required to produce a competency product to receive the certificate, though the product does not have to be in addition to what a student’s home department requires.
 To receive credit as a competency product, the work must involve the use of code and demonstrate advanced skills such as, but not limited to, geospatial analysis, machine learning, natural language processing, network analysis, regression analysis, structural equation modeling, or visualization.
+(Geospatial analysis is possible using R, Python, and other programming languages.
+A product using ArcGIS without scripts will not count as a competency product).
 Code must also be provided that produces the output in the competency product.
 Example opportunities to complete a competency product include class projects, a quantitative part of a capstone project, or work from an internship or job.
 The product cannot be produced as part of a course that counts towards the certificate unless the requirements for the certificate have already been fulfilled.

 The competency product will be submitted to the committee member of the student’s department and can be submitted on a rolling basis.
 Because it is possible that a competency product will not be approved, students are strongly encouraged to receive approval well in advance of graduation.
 If a competency product is presented and deemed not sufficient and there is not time for the student to complete a different one, the certificate will not be awarded.
 The student is responsible for showing that this product demonstrates quantitative analytical skills beyond what is expected from core classes.